-For instance (i.e. non-static) functions, note that the this pointer is essentially an argument too.
+In the case of instance (i.e. non-static) functions, note that the this pointer is essentially an argument too.
 The convention is that it is pushed last, i.e. it is treated as the first argument.

 7.8.13 Putting It All Together